kernsteinist/Interpreter-Codes/README.md

 codes are about basic interpreter / compiler. i read ruslan spivak blog and he wrote articles about writing interpreter / compiler.

-That codes wrote in python. i'll convert that codes to c codes.
+That codes were wrote in python. i'll convert that codes to c codes.

 # Calc1.c - Addition
 understanding on token, lexical analysis.